justinHe123/WDFtoTXT/README.md

 # WDFtoTXT
 Batch convert wdf files to txt for Raman spectroscopy analysis

-This script is a wrapper around the wdf-export util from renishawWiRE by alchem0x2A
+This script utilizes the renishawWiRE package by alchem0x2A

 # Installation